suprematic/otplike/README.md

 ## License

-Copyright © 2016 Suprematic UG.
+Copyright © 2016 Suprematic UG and contributors.

 Distributed under the Eclipse Public License v1.0, the same as Clojure.
 License file is available under the project root.